-I'm now watching my 15th series of Masterchef and have poked my finger into many foodie pies since that first bowl of pasta....
+I'm now watching my 15th series of Masterchef and have poked my finger into many foodie pies since that I first cooked for my family.
 I've worked with street food vendors, Masterchef finalists, cooked feasts on fire pits and camping stoves, and catered many dinner parties for family and friends.

+I cook creatively...without a recipe book, just a teaspoon for tasting, a tea towel chucked over my shoulder and a cupboard full of beautiful ingredients.
 When I cook, I grab fistfuls of salt, pepper and spices, I get my hands dirty and rarely use a timer.
 For a child who only ever coloured inside the lines, I would say that's pretty good going.